Vilnius Region under Lithuanian administration (1939–1940): Lithuanian plans for the Vilnius region

-Although the Lithuanian authorities treated Vilnius as their state's legitimate capital, for fear of unrest in the city, they decided not to immediately transfer all offices from Kaunas.
-Vilnius was transformed into a special administrative unit headed by a commissioner of the Lithuanian government.
+Although the Lithuanian authorities treated Vilnius as their state's legitimate capital, for fear of unrest in the city, they decided not to transfer all offices from Kaunas immediately.
+Vilnius was transformed into a special administrative unit headed by a Lithuanian government commissioner.
 The first of these was Antanas Merkys, who spoke Polish well and made some conciliatory decisions toward Poles (including approval for the resumption of the Polish press and the establishment of the Polish Committee), but his successor, Kazys Bizauskas, advocated a stricter policy toward Poles.

-According to the Lithuanian government, the primary goal during the transition period was to be the full Lithuanianization of Vilnius, by which was meant the full domination of Lithuanians in political and cultural life.
+According to the Lithuanian government, the primary goal during the transition period was the full Lithuanization of Vilnius, meaning the full domination of Lithuanians in political and cultural life.
 At the outset, the idea of granting autonomous status to Vilnius was rejected, as this would not have been accepted by public opinion, as well as the German and Soviet governments.
 The Lithuanian intelligentsia was divided into two camps.
-The moderate party grouped around the magazine Naujoji Romuva advocated gradual Lithuanianization, the introduction of extensive land reform, and tolerance for the non-Lithuanian population.
+The moderate party, centered on the magazine Naujoji Romuva, advocated gradual Lithuanianization, the introduction of extensive land reform, and tolerance for the non-Lithuanian population.
 On the other wing was the nationalist party with its organ Vairas, which advocated immediate Lithuanianization and exclusion of the Polish population from public life.
-Both parties shared the view that the majority of Vilnius residents were Lithuanians who had lost their national consciousness, undergoing Polonization, but racially belonged to the Lithuanian nation.
+Both parties shared the view that the majority of Vilnius residents were Lithuanians who had lost their national consciousness and were undergoing Polonization, but who racially belonged to the Lithuanian nation.
 Even the moderate wing called for separating war refugees and newcomers who appeared in Vilnius after 1920 from the local Polish community, deeming those impossible to "relithuanize".

 The Nationalist Union, ruling Lithuania in an authoritarian manner, was closer to the latter option.
-President Antanas Smetona himself declared that the state's task was to make Vilnius "more Lithuanian," but he was under a lot of internal pressure from national circles.
-Moreover, the conviction of the final nature of the border changes and that even if Poland was to be restored after the war, it would not encompass the eastern territories encouraged them to take a hard line.
-Also crucial were the transformations made by the Germans in the Polish territories: the destruction of any signs of Polish autonomy and the creation of the General Government; Germany also pressured Lithuania to take a hard line against the Poles.
+President Antanas Smetona himself declared that the state's task was to make Vilnius "more Lithuanian," but he faced significant internal pressure from national circles.
+Moreover, the conviction of the final nature of the border changes and that even if Poland were to be restored after the war, it would not encompass the eastern territories encouraged them to take a hard line.
+Also crucial were the transformations the Germans made in the Polish territories: the destruction of any signs of Polish autonomy and the creation of the General Government.
+Germany also pressured Lithuania to take a hard line against the Poles.